 0:00:17.3 PA: Welcome to the Third Wave podcast, I'm your host Paul Austin, here to bring you cutting edge interviews with leading scientists, entrepreneurs and medical professionals who are exploring how we can integrate psychedelics in an intentional and responsible way for both healing and transformation.
 It is my honor and privilege to bring you these episodes as you get deeper and deeper into why these medicines are so critical to the future of humanity.
 So let's go and let's see what we can explore and learn together in this incredibly important time.

 0:00:56.1 PA: And this podcast is sponsored by Mindbloom.
-Legal psychedelic medicine is here, and it’s available through Mindbloom.
-Mindbloom helps you transform your life with safe, science-backed psychedelic therapy, and if you’re looking for your depression or anxiety breakthrough.
+Legal psychedelic medicine is here, and it's available through Mindbloom.
+Mindbloom helps you transform your life with safe, science-backed psychedelic therapy, and if you're looking for your depression or anxiety breakthrough.
 Mindbloom provides a fully guided and clinician-monitored experience tailored just for you.
 Some clients see results as soon as 24 hours after their first session.
-Mindbloom is in fact our first official partner here at Third Wave and a company and organization that we support.
+Third Wave's viewers can get $50 off of Mindbloom services with the code "thirdwave is here."

 0:01:29.8 PA: In fact, I'm going to start my own Mindbloom experience in the coming weeks, and we'll write about my experience going through Ketamine therapy to address both Cannabis addiction and general anxiety.
 The Cannabis was to cover up the anxiety, and I can't wait to share my own transformation with you.